asim/aslam/posts/mvp.md

 When we as engineers are inlisted in helping get a project off the ground we have to take into account the audience who then has to make use of the tools we facilitate for them and what they're going to do next if things work.
-Sometimes that means leaving behind our creative itch and doing what's most pragmatic, like recommending Wordpress a host of other tools we might personally prefer to use.
+Sometimes that means leaving behind our creative itch and doing what's most pragmatic, like recommending Wordpress instead of a host of other tools we might personally prefer to use.